 As an editor I’ve worked on projects for Guy Maddin (including Keyhole, The Forbidden Room, and his Seances project), Michael Robinson, Kelly Reichardt, the Quay Brothers, Lucy Raven, and Sadie Benning.
 Since 2003, I’ve edited numerous films for Jennifer Reeder, including Knives and Skin, A Million Miles Away, Blood Below the Skin, and Seven Songs About Thunder.
 Jennifer often refers to me as "The Timeline Whisperer."

 Films I've edited have screened at festivals around the world including Sundance, Berlin, Fantastic Fest, Fantasia, Slamdance, Tribeca, and Rotterdam, among others.
-They've also screened at museums, won numerous awards, been featured as a Vimeo Staff Pick, and streamed on Short of the Week.
+They've also screened at museums, won numerous awards, been featured as Vimeo Staff Picks, and streamed on Short of the Week.
 One is even in the collection of both MoMA and the Tate!